Psychological Tactics of Manipulation

 Example #1 is an example of regression.

-Example #2 is an example of monetary reward.
+Example #2 is an example of a monetary reward.
 (It doesn’t have to come in the form of cold, hard cash!)

 Example #3 is an example of coercion.

 Not all examples of manipulation are cut and dry.
 Some people will try to use multiple tactics at once.
-Others will say and do things that might be completely normal in one context, but slimy in another.
+Others will say and do things that might be completely normal in one context but slimy in another.
 If you believe someone is using psychological tactics of manipulation, consider their intentions, past behavior, and what they may or may not be doing to make sure you are comfortable in your decision-making process.

 Who Are Master Manipulators?